 Gen. Joseph M. Martin will be honored by his alma mater in a livestreamed broadcast of the UofL Alumni Awards on Oct.
 21 during Homecoming Week.

-“I am thrilled to welcome Gen. Martin back home to UofL so we can present this deserved honor to him,” said UofL President Neeli Bendapudi.
+“I am thrilled to welcome Gen. Martin back home to UofL so we can present this deserved honor to him,” UofL President Neeli Bendapudi said.
 “He exemplifies all that we stand for as Cardinals, particularly living a life focused on the highest standards of leadership in achieving a noble purpose.”

 Martin earned his Master of Education in Occupational Training and Development degree from the University of Louisville in 1997.
 He graduated from the United States Military Academy in 1986 and was commissioned as an armor officer.
 He also is a graduate of the U.S. Army Command and General Staff College and the U.S. Army War College.

 As the 37th Vice Chief of Staff of the United States Army, he is the second-highest ranking officer in the Army, and one of only 16 four-star generals currently serving in the Army.
-Throughout his distinguished 35-year career, Martin has commanded soldiers at every level, including the Army’s Operational Test Command, the National Training Center, and the famed First Infantry Division.
+Through the course of his distinguished 35-year career, Martin has commanded soldiers at every level, including the Army’s Operational Test Command, the National Training Center, and the famed First Infantry Division.

 Martin’s staff assignments have included observer/controller at Fort Irwin, California, and instructor/writer and aide to the commanding general at the U.S. Armor Center at Fort Knox, Kentucky.
 He also served as a battalion operations officer, aide to the III Corps commanding general and brigade operations officer at Fort Hood, Texas.
 Additionally, Martin served as the armor branch chief and chief of the Maneuver, Fires and Effects Division at the United States Army Human Resources Command in Alexandria, Virginia.
 He also served as the initiatives group director for the commander, U.S. Forces Iraq and U.S. Joint Forces Command.